-- All products must be commercially slaughtered under USDA or WVDA inspection, passed, and labeled - Raw products must be kept in cold holding equipment capable of holding the product at 41°F or less - Meat products must be held, stored, and transported in a clean sanitary environment to keep products wholesome
+- All products must be commercially slaughtered under USDA or WVDA inspection, passed, and labeled - Raw products must be kept in cold-holding equipment capable of holding the product at 41°F or less, - Meat products must be held, stored and transported in a clean sanitary environment to keep products wholesome.

-The vendor shall receive a Farmers' Market Vendor Permit from the WVDA and a food establishment permit from the local health department before the date of sale.
+The vendor shall receive a Farmers Market Vendor Permit from the WVDA before the date of sale.
 As part of the routine inspection, the local health department may coordinate with WVDA and/or inspect the storage space of the product off-premises of the sales area.
-Off-premise storage should be in separate designated cold holding equipment that is stored in a clean, safe, and secure environment.
+Off-premise storage should be in separate designated cold-holding equipment that is stored in a clean, safe and secure environment.